Nick-Lucas/EntryPoint/README.md

 * Support combined switches `-a -b -c` `-abc`, but reject combinations for parameters
 * Produce --help documentation automatically, and allow user addition to this.
 Add DocumentationAttribute as an option for the user
 * Validate the arguments model for duplicate options and other issues
+* Validate that all recieved Options in args are also represented in the model, in case of user error
 * Support quotes if they will be a problem - need to allow for quoted "-parameter-value" as valid parameter
 * Support lists in parameters